 9) Introduce you to a wealth of resources

-Pete and I founded our company, Cornerstone Coaching, so that we could offer this ground breaking work in the UK and around the world.
-We have also run workshops, seminars, retreats and courses and can provide you with a personalised 90 day recovery plan when you attend our 3 day interventions or group retreats.
+Pete and I founded our company, Get Over An Affair, so that we could offer this ground breaking work in the UK and around the world.
+We have also run workshops, seminars, retreats and courses and can provide you with a personalised 90 day recovery plan when you attend our 3 day interventions.

 10) Through profiling, he can help you to understand yourself, your partner and the way you both naturally interact in a relationship.

 As a result of our early childhood experiences we adopt behaviours which help us navigate our way through life and our relationships.
 Being able to see our own behaviours and the effect they have on those around us is invaluable.
 We can provide you with a personal profile which will go a long way in helping you see yourself, your partner and your relationship more clearly.

 Please feel free to contact us and request a free consultation.